mrkdh16/mrkdh16/README.md

 - Hi, I’m @mrkdh16
-- I’m interested in math and artificial intelligence/machine learning.
+- I’m interested in math and ml.
 - I’m an intended applied math major at UC Berkeley.
 - You can reach me at rhee3553@gmail.com